tornadoweb/tornado/website/sphinx/releases/next.rst

   a time relative to `IOLoop.time`, not `time.time`.  (`time.time` will
   continue to work only as long as the IOLoop's ``time_func`` argument is not used).
+* `IOStream` now raises a new exception `tornado.iostream.StreamClosedException` when you attempt to read or write after the stream has been closed (by either side).
+* `IOStream` now simply closes the connection when it gets an ``ECONNRESET`` error, rather than logging it as an error.
+* `HTTPServer` no longer logs an error when it is unable to read a second request from an HTTP 1.1 keep-alive connection.